me3zaAKAgoat/dtb-legacy/README.md

 - How to make a Smoothly animated website.
 - How to implement a system where the state of the application is saved to the database as things change in real-time.
 - Write clean performant code and maintainable JS code.
-- Write readable code well documented and frequently commented code.
+- Write readable, well documented and frequently commented code.
-- Learn how to manage git repositories, pulls, forks and merges.
+- Learn how to manage git repositories.
-- How to make an app that uses modern techniques.
+- How to make an app that uses modern web dev techniques.
 - How to deploy and host a web app.
 - How to use electron to turn a web app into a desktop app.
 - Improve CSS skills.